Bycco-vzw/bycco/backend/bycco/templates/pr_lodging_mail_en.md

 ### Payment

 Please transfer the amount of {{ totalprice }} € to the account of Bycco BE33 0017 5924 5146 with the structured communication {{ paymessage }} before the 15th
-of December.
+of February.

-After the 15th of December there are cancellation costs.
+After the 15th of February there are cancellation costs.

 After payment, the reservation of the stay is definitively confirmed.

 If you would like an invoice in the name of a VAT payer, please contact us as soon as possible to reply to this e-mail stating the VAT details of the party concerned:

 - name
 - address
 - e-mail
 - VAT number

 Yours sincerely